coenbakker/sso/README.md

-# Universal Authorization Server for a Single Sign-On (SSO) service
+# Authorization Server for a Single Sign-On (SSO) service
-This repository contains the universal authorization server of a Single Sign-On (SSO) service.
-Additionally, it contains an example SSO client located in the `/example_client` directory.
+This repository houses the authorization server for a Single Sign-On (SSO) service.

+Users authenticate by logging into the authorization server using their credentials.
+Note that this server does not integrate with any third-party identity providers (e.g., Google, GitHub), meaning authentication is solely managed through the provided credentials.

+Additionally, this repository includes an example SSO client, which can be found in the /example_client directory.

 ## Branches
 This repository currently contains four branches beside the `main` branch.